columbia/VIA/README.md

 the machine, such as VM crashing or siginificant outlaying benchmark data, please reboot the N1SDP.
 We suggest you run CCA KVM on a fresh reboot for every benchmark.

-After you finish all performance evaluations, please kindly close all opened USBttys from the jump host so the following reviwers can proceed their evalutions.
+After you finish all performance evaluations, please kindly close all opened USBttys from the jump host so the following reviewers can proceed their evaluations.